lerna/lerna/website/docs/features/run-tasks.md

 npx lerna run test,build,lint
 ```

-If, for example, there is dependencies between your tasks, such as `build` needing to run before `test` for particular packages, the task-runner will coordinate that for you as long as you have configured an appropriate [Task Pipeline Configuration](../concepts/task-pipeline-configuration).
+If, for example, there are dependencies between your tasks, such as `build` needing to run before `test` for particular packages, the task-runner will coordinate that for you as long as you have configured an appropriate [Task Pipeline Configuration](../concepts/task-pipeline-configuration).

 ## Run a Task for a single Package